ShawnyXiao/2018-Kaggle-AdTrackingFraud/README.md

 ## Feature construction

 The feature construction is particularly critical for improving the effects of results.
-Feature construction can be decomposed into two questions: **what dataset to be used in construct features on**; **what features to be constructed**.
+Feature construction can be decomposed into two questions: **what dataset to be used in construct features on** and **what features to be constructed**.

-### What dataset to be used in construct features on
+### 1. What dataset to be used in construct features on

 At beginning, I used the `train+test` dataset to construct features, get 0.9800 on public LB, in the bronze medal position.
 Later I tried to use the `train+test_supplement` dataset to construct features and scores went up directly, get **0.9813 on public LB**, in the **silver medal** position!
 Therefore, from this phenomenon we can notice that the bias of the model trained from the `train+test` is much larger than the `train+test_supplement`.

-### What features to be constructed
+### 2. What features to be constructed

 1. Group by `[ip, app, channel, device, os]`, calculate next time delta
 2. Group by `[ip, os, device]`, calculate next time delta